OpenGammaProject/Open-Gamma-Detector/README.md

 1. The Raspberry Pi Pico's ADC has some pretty [severe DNL issues](https://pico-adc.markomo.me/INL-DNL/#dnl) that result in four channels being much more sensitive (wider input range) than the rest.
 For now the simplest solution was to discard all four of them, by printing a `0` when any of them comes up in the measurement (to not affect the cps readings).
 You can turn this behavior off by using the `set correction` command.
 This is by no means perfect or ideal, but it works for now until this gets fixed in a later hardware revision of the RP2040 (wish us luck!).

-2. Due to the global parts shortage many chips are much harder to come by, if at all that is.
+2. Due to parts shortages some chips might be much harder to come by, if at all that is.
 Parts that are listed in the BOM should be available easily and with high reliability and stock so that they don't run out quickly.
 Please let me know if you cannot find a part anymore.

 3. The power supply is **not** temperature corrected itself, meaning changes in the ambient temperature with a constant voltage affect the gain of the SiPM.
 This will naturally result in a different DC bias, energy range and S/N ratio.
 This effect is negligible around room temperature, though.
 The temperature dependence of the gain is -0.8%/°C (21°C) for the MicroFC SiPMs. **The latest [MicroFC SiPM carrier board](https://github.com/OpenGammaProject/MicroFC-SiPM-Carrier-Board) has automatic temperature compensation on-board however!
 So use that if you want to get the best performance out of it.**